Ena de Silva: Career

 De Silva studied art in her youth however her artistic career began, after she and her husband approached Geoffrey Bawa in 1960 to design a house for them in Colombo.
 She developed a long term professional relationship with Bawa designing batik tapestries for a number of his buildings, including the Bentota Beach Hotel and the Sri Lankan Parliament Building.
 In 1960, she formed a firm with Laki Senanayake, Professor Reggie Siriwardena and her son.
 All of the batik designs of Ena de Silva were created by hand including her signature 'Tree of Life'.

 In 1964 she established the Matale Heritage Centre, which produced batiks.
 Following her husband's death she spent two years as a Commonwealth consultant on handicrafts to the British Virgin Islands, upon her return she moved back to her ancestral home in Aluwihare in 1982.
 She converted her father's home in Matale into a heritage centre in 1980s where she taught various disciplines such as carpentry, needlework, brass foundry, batik production.

-De Silva was honoured with a lifetime achievement award by the Geoffrey Bawa Trust in 2011.
-She was also highly acclaimed and well respected in the arts fraternity for imparting and sharing knowledge and wealth of experience to many young women with whom she worked with during her lifetime.
-She also devoted much of her time shaping lives of many young women especially young school dropouts in order to help them stand on their own as financially independent persons by grooming and empowering them through various means.
+De Silva was awarded a lifetime achievement award by the Geoffrey Bawa Trust in 2011.
+She was also highly acclaimed and well respected in the arts fraternity for sharing her knowledge and experience with many young women with whom she worked with during her lifetime.
+She also devoted much of her time mentoring many young women, especially young school dropouts, in order to help them stand on their own as financially independent persons.